 Light Path Optimization

-- Align primary glazing with sun angle and reflectors to scatter light evenly
+- Align your main windows with the sun’s angle and use reflectors to scatter light evenly.
+It’s like having a well-placed spotlight.

-- Use vertical and horizontal planes to create layered brightness
+- Use vertical and horizontal surfaces to create layered brightness.
+Think of it as building with light.

 Window Placement Tips